 Please note, reference letters from Greek Life advisors, deans, guidance counselors, or administrators who have not instructed the applicant in an in-person or online classroom setting will not be considered.

-The application includes a form for your Alpha Delta Pi alumnae volunteer recommender to fill out.
+The application includes a form for your Alpha Delta Pi recommender to fill out.
 At the end of the form, they will be asked to attach a letter of recommendation.
 Your letter should come from a chapter advisor, board member of your local alumnae association, house corporation officer, or an Alpha Delta Pi International Officer.

-One (1) form will need to be completed for each undergraduate, graduate, and continuing education applications.
+One (1) form will need to be completed for each Undergraduate, Graduate, and Continuing Education application.

 No. Academic recommendation letters must be from those individuals who know you in an in-person or online classroom setting – who have had you in class and can give insight into your academic performance.
 This is why we ask the letters to be from a faculty member who has instructed you in an in-person or online classroom setting.

 After each of your references submits a complete recommendation form, you will receive an email from SmarterSelect confirming their submission.
 You can also view the status of your reference’s recommendation forms at the top of each Reference section noted in the application.